nsyilmaz/SnykTest/NodeProjects.md

 snyk code test --strict-out-of-sync=false --show-vulnerable-paths=all  --all-projects
 ```

-!!!In some cases you may need .npmrc file to install modules from private repos or authenticated packageurls!!!
+!!!In some cases you may need .npmrc file located in the project directory to install modules from private repos or authenticated packageurls!!!

 Copy following lines into `.npmrc` file.
 ```sh